- Can you start the FAFSA and save it in progress?

 - Is there a question on the FAFSA where a student can indicate the loss of a military parent in Iraq/Afghanistan post 9/11?

 No, there is not a question about this.
 Instead, the Department of Education automatically checks a list of affected students provided by the Department of Defense.
-The Department of Education then contact those students.
+The Department of Education will then contact those students.
 If you have lost a parent in this way, please contact your college’s financial aid office.

 - My parents are separated/divorced – which parent’s financial information should I include?